Comments from Sophie Brock Lyman

 - Saves the Environment.
 A solar cooker produces zero emissions, reducing global warming and local deforestation.

-Marketing advantage in developing countries: For marketing purposes, a solar cooker has a huge advantage over other products, because it can cut the cost of cooking fuel by half.
+A solar cooker can cut the cost of cooking fuel by half.
 This means the cooker will pay for itself in a few months, and yield a profit for every month thereafter.

 A solar cooker is not an expense, it is a moneymaker.
-In other words, you get double your money back AND you get to keep the solar cooker.
+It gives double your money back AND you get to keep the solar cooker.
 Even families who collect, rather than buy firewood, will benefit, because a solar cooker can cut the time spent collecting fuel in half.
-Indeed the savings in time and money can be even greater if the solar cooker is used all day, to make bread or cakes or to pasteurize water, when it would be too expensive to keep a fire going all day.
+And the savings in time and money can be even greater if the solar cooker is used all day, to make bread or cakes or to pasteurize water, when it would be too expensive to keep a fire going all day.

 Haines Solar Cookers are also available in Mexico from:

 Calle Gomez Farias 311